HorizonsRC/hydrobot/README.rst

 #.
 Use your python skills to solve some issues, like removing erroneous check data points or deleting chunks of data.
 More extensive documentation on actually using hydrobot will follow in future releases.

 #.
+Open the resulting processed.xml in manager, and copy it over to a hts file.

+#.
+Open the WaterTemp_check_data.csv outputed from the R file in a spreadsheet (sorry) and copy into hts file.

+#.
 Happy processing!

 Credits
 -------

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.
 Furthermore, Sam is a real champ with the coding and whatnot.
 Thanks Sam.

+Aww thanks Nic.
+You also da man <3

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _`audreyr/cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage